Aditya-1998k/DevOps-Notes/README.md

 # Some Important Notes
-* sudo apt-get install htop -- this will show processes running on the system
+* `htop` -- this will show processes running on the system